-It's easy to see why marble kitchen backsplashes are a design "do" for so many designers: marble is the little black dress of the design world.
-It's a versatile material that, depending on what it's paired with, can go glam, modern, traditional, even rustic.
-Yet, as is often the case, beauty comes at a price, especially if you are looking at purchasing large slabs for a kitchen remodel.
-However, cost-conscious renovators fear not — marble tiles are a budget-friendly option, and they're equally lovely.
-Here are 12 marble backsplash ideas for your consideration.
+It's easy to see why so many homeowners and interior designers opt for marble kitchen backsplashes — the natural stone is a timeless beauty.
+It's a versatile material that, depending on what it's paired with, can lean modern, traditional, or even rustic.
+Yet, as is often the case, good looks come at a price, especially if you want to purchase a large marble slab for your kitchen remodel.
+However, cost-conscious renovators fear not — quality marble tile is an equally lovely and budget-friendly option.

 2. Commit to a color.